microbit-foundation/python-editor-v3/README.md

 To learn more about Chakra UI check out the [component library documentation](https://chakra-ui.com/docs/getting-started).

+CodeMirror 6 has [great documentation](https://codemirror.net/6/docs/).
+The [system guide](https://codemirror.net/6/docs/guide/) is a particularly useful overview of the key concepts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 If you use Visual Studio Code you might find the devcontainer included in this repository a useful option to get an automatically configured development environment.
 [Find out more about containers and Visual Studio Code](https://code.visualstudio.com/docs/remote/containers).

 ## Deployments

 The editor is deployed by [CircleCI](https://circleci.com/gh/microbit-foundation/python-editor-next).

-There is not yet a production deployment.

 The `main` branch is deployed to https://stage-python-editor-next.microbit.org/ on each commit.